slaskax/chatpp/README.md

     * ability to have chat theme sync with canvas theme
 * `/me <message>` like IRC
 * `/whois <user|nick|id>` which shows ID, chat color, account name, and last message time.
+* allows /clear to take an optional argument to clear a specific person's messages only